Daniel J. Frey

 A virus.

-It didn't care what the politic of the day was.
+It didn't care what the politics of the day were.

 It didn't care if you believed in it or not.

-As if it were tailored made for the day at hand, it has the ability to trim the fringe.
+As if it were tailor-made for the day at hand, it has the ability to trim the fringe.

-Those that don't believe in science it has trimmed.
+Those who don't believe in science have been trimmed.

-Those that don't believe in community it has trimmed.
+Those who don't believe in community have been trimmed.

-Those that don't believe anyone has the right to tell them no, it has trimmed.
+Those who believe no one has the right to tell them no, it has been trimmed.

-If we go out too soon we risk making the second, the third, the fourth wave even bigger than I should be if we all could practice some self-control.
+If we go out too soon, we risk making the second, the third, the fourth wave even bigger than it should be if we all could practice some self-control.

 Burn the barn to save the cows?